-After reviewing and rejecting several vendors on his own, Loren met with Jason Perr of Workflow Intelligence Nexus.
-Jason proposed a complete cloud workflow solution with iconik for asset management and B2 for cloud storage.
+After reviewing and rejecting several vendors on his own, Goldfarb met with Jason Perr of Workflow Intelligence Nexus.
+Jason proposed a complete cloud workflow solution with iconik for asset management and Backblaze B2 Cloud Storage for cloud storage.
 Built by established MAM provider Cantemo, iconik takes an entirely new approach by delivering asset management with integrated workflow tools as an on-demand service.
 With iconik, everything is available through a web browser.

 Jason helped Everwell migrate existing content, then deploy a complete, cloud-based production system.
 Remote producers can easily ingest content into iconik, making it immediately available to other team members anywhere on the planet.
 As soon as content is added, iconik’s cloud-based compute resources capture the files’ asset metadata, generate proxies, then seamlessly store both the proxies and full-resolution content to the cloud.
 What’s more, iconik provides in-the-cloud processing for advanced metadata extraction and other artificial intelligence (AI) analysis to enrich assets and allow intelligent searching across the entire content library.